Siouxland Forecast: May 23, 2020

 With the severe potential, here’s a look at the severe risks for our area tonight.
 The severe risk is high.
 We are looking at a very low tornado risk, with a high risk for large hail, a very high risk for high winds, and a moderate risk for flooding.

-Be sure to keep checking back with us and tune into KCAU 9 News tonight at 6 and 10 to see your full extended forecast.
+Be sure to keep checking back with us and tune into KCAU 9 News tonight at 10 p.m. to see your full extended forecast.